-A weed is generally defined as any unwanted .
-Common weeds include dandelions, purslane, lamb’s quarters, bindweed, and pigweed.
+A weed is generally defined as any unwanted plant.
+Common garden weeds include dandelions, purslane, lamb’s quarters, bindweed, and pigweed.
 Weeds compete with plants for water, sunlight, and nutrients, but they can also harbour pests or diseases.
 All gardens can benefit from mulching, including plants and borders.
-One of the biggest benefits from using mulch is that it can help to get rid of weeds. experts at Grow Veg have shared how gardeners can beat weeds using mulch.
+One of the biggest benefits from using mulch is that it can help to get rid of weeds.
+Gardening experts at Grow Veg have shared how gardeners can beat weeds using mulch.

 Mulch is a thick layer of material placed over the soil and around plants, used for a variety of different reasons.